rarcodia/DiskCoronasim/README.rst

 Please note that the code is not intended to be a bullet-proof software and the purpose is simply to share a tool that can quickly provide disk and corona luminosities in a self consistent calculation, given a BH ID card (M, Mdot..).

 Comments welcome.
-For any questions, please send me an email at arcodia@mpe.mpg.de .
+For any questions, please send me an email at riccardo.arcodia@gmail.com .

 ==========
 How to use